christianll9/tsppc-drl/README.md

 # Solving the Traveling Salesperson Problem with Precedence Constraints by Deep Reinforcement Learning
-The original code to Christian Löwens, Muhammad Inaam Ashraf, Alexander Gembus, Genesis Cuizon, Jonas K. Falkner, Lars Schmidt-Thieme **"Solving the Traveling Salesperson Problem with Precedence Constraints by Deep Reinforcement Learning"**.
+The original code to Christian Löwens, Inaam Ashraf, Alexander Gembus, Genesis Cuizon, Jonas K. Falkner, Lars Schmidt-Thieme **"Solving the Traveling Salesperson Problem with Precedence Constraints by Deep Reinforcement Learning"**.

 The paper is accepted for publication at 45th German Conference on Artificial Intelligence (KI-2022).
 The preprint can be found [here](https://arxiv.org/abs/2207.01443).